BlancaUG/BlancaUG/README.md

 This will show the graph interactively in an independent window, and after you close that window, the execution will finish and the graph will be saven in the given file.

 ## City.py:
-The principal functions from this module are:
+This module needs to import the previous one, ```metro.py```.The principal functions from this module are:
 - ```def get_osmnx_graph()```, that creates Barcelona's street graph with the ```osmnx``` module, while at the same time uses the auxiliar functions ```load_osmnx_graph``` and ```save_osmnx_graph``` in order to load the once created graph and save the graph respectively.
 - ```def build_city_graph(g1: OsmnxGraph, g2: MetroGraph) ```, which builds the city graph from the given metro and street graph.
 It uses some auxiliar functions such as ```aggregate_metro_graph```, ```aggregate_street_graph```and ```aggregate_union_edges```.
 - ```def find_path(ox_g: OsmnxGraph, g: CityGraph, src: Coord, dst: Coord)```, that gives the shortest path from the source to the destiny, regarding the spent time.